prs-group/make_projections/README.md

 ### Features ###

-- Exract and combine IRC forward and reverse path into textfile (default).
+- Extract and combine IRC forward and reverse path into a text file (default).
 - Generate projected frequency computation from IRC path. (default)
 - Generate execution script for projected frequency computation (-e/--execute flag)
 - Extract zero-point energies from projected frequency computation and combine them with the reaction coordinate. (-g/--harvest flag)